tulaneadam/one-click-hugo-cms14/site/content/products/_index.md

 ---
-title: Our Coffee
+title: Our Coffee22
-image: img/about-reinvest-profits.jpg
+image: img/about-direct-sourcing.jpg
-heading: What we offer
+heading: What we offer22
 description: Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that